Altair 8800: Popular Electronics

 In January 1972, Popular Electronics merged with another Ziff-Davis magazine, Electronics World.
 The change in editorial staff upset many of their authors, and they started writing for a competing magazine, Radio-Electronics.
 In 1972 and 1973, some of the best construction projects appeared in Radio-Electronics.

 In 1974, Art Salsberg became editor of Popular Electronics.
 It was Salsberg's goal to reclaim the lead in electronics projects.
 He was impressed with Don Lancaster's TV Typewriter (Radio Electronics, September 1973) article and wanted computer projects for Popular Electronics.
 Don Lancaster did an ASCII keyboard for Popular Electronics in April 1974.
 They were evaluating a computer trainer project by Jerry Ogden when the Mark-8 8008-based computer by Jonathan Titus appeared on the July 1974 cover of Radio-Electronics.
 The computer trainer was put on hold and the editors looked for a real computer system.
 (Popular Electronics gave Jerry Ogden a column, Computer Bits, starting in June 1975.)

 One of the editors, Les Solomon, knew MITS was working on an Intel 8080 based computer project and thought Roberts could provide the project for the always popular January issue.
+In a last-ditch attempt to save MITS, Roberts decided to do something that was impossible at the time: create a personal computer kit for hobbyists.
 The TV Typewriter and the Mark-8 computer projects were just a detailed set of plans and a set of bare printed circuit boards.
 The hobbyist faced the daunting task of acquiring all of the integrated circuits and other components.
 The editors of Popular Electronics wanted a complete kit in a professional-looking enclosure.